open-contracting-extensions/ocds_options_extension/README.md

 This extension adds fields to indicate whether options are used and other information about options.

-## Usage

 A buyer may have a right – but not an obligation – to additional purchases from a supplier while the contract is valid.

-The `tender.hasOptions` field can be set to `true`, and the `tender.options.description` field can describe the options for additional purchases. `hasOptions` and `options` can also be set on `Lot` objects in the `tender.lots` array.

 For example, a contract may concern a thousand uniforms, and the buyer may have the option to request an additional hundred uniforms.
-This may be useful if, when initiating the contracting process, the buyer doesn't yet know whether a planned increase in staff will take place.¹
+This might occur if the buyer doesn't yet know whether a planned increase in staff will take place.

 ## Legal context